Cable in 2020: The Role Virtualization and 'Fiber Deep' Is Poised to Play

 In today’s environment of cord-cutters and streaming services, cable MSOs are under pressure to offer competitively priced services while providing an enhanced quality of experience.

 The pressure is not unfounded – there is a lot at stake for cable companies facing what can be described as an "over-the-top (OTT) double-edged sword”.
-Internet service has never been more important to cable companies as they watch linear video give way to on demand programming, but meeting customer demand for fast and reliable internet service is ironically what led to the decline of their video revenue stream as it paved the way for OTT service providers such as Netflix, Hulu and Amazon Prime.
+Internet service has never been more important to cable companies as they watch linear video give way to on demand programming and content delivery networks, but meeting customer demand for fast and reliable internet service is ironically what led to the decline of their video revenue stream as it paved the way for OTT service providers such as Netflix, Hulu and Amazon Prime.

 With OTT not going away, cable companies must look to provide a greater experience in order to stay ahead of what will certainly be the future of television to remain viable.
 But what steps can MSOs take to provide a greater level of service?